MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 If you find any customization in the downloaded report, follow guidance present in report to fix it post site migration to enhanced data model.
 You can also check the guidance here. \[Add link of guidance doc\]

-## Step 2: Migrate the site data from standard to enhanced data model.
+## Step 2.
+Migrate the site data from standard to enhanced data model

 Use the following command datamodel-migrate